rkaushik97/PR_keyword_spotting/README.md

 ## Key Word Spotting: Algorithm and Results Summary

-This report summarizes the algorithm and results of the Key Word Spotting notebook "KeyWordSpotting.ipynb".
+This report summarizes the algorithm and results of the Key Word Spotting notebook **KeyWordSpotting.ipynb**.
 The primary goal is to identify handwritten keywords in images.

 ### Algorithm